Yamiyorunoshura/Cursor-Agents/commands/sunnycore_prompt-optimiser.md

   3. Execute accepted optimizations
     - Objective: Apply all user-accepted modifications to the original prompt while maintaining traceability to review report
-    - Outcome: Optimized prompt file saved with all accepted modifications applied
+    - Outcome: Optimized prompt file saved with all accepted modifications applied; honour user-selected backup or dry-run mode before writing changes

   4. Generate optimization summary and verify completion
     - Objective: Create comprehensive optimization summary with comparison examples and verify all DoD items are satisfied